Reconstructing the velocity field beyond the local universe: The Velocity Reconstruction Method

-The second prior term makes use of the theoretical velocity power spectrum to regularise the {\vrec} field.
+The second prior term makes use of a theoretical velocity power spectrum to regularise the {\vrec} field.
 Using this information in reconstructions is not a new concept; \cite{Kaiser1991ASPC...15..111K} demonstrated the usefulness of adopting a power spectrum prior for regularising non-parametric fits in their work on density field reconstruction from peculiar velocities.

-The {\deltav} prior from the previous section compares the velocity fields on a pixel by pixel basis.
-As we shall see, the introduction of the {\pk} prior complements this by regulating the reconstruction on a variety of scales.
+The $V_\delta$ prior from the previous section compares the reconstructed and position-derived velocity fields on a pixel by pixel basis.
+As we shall see, the introduction of the {\pk} prior term complements this by regulating the reconstruction on a variety of scales.

-In order to use this prior, we need to compute the power spectrum of the true velocity field {\vtrue} and the trial reconstructed velocity field {\vrec}.
-We compute the power spectrum over the entire simulated cube in the following way.
-For a given simulated cube we Fourier transform the field, and examine spherical shells in wavenumber.
-For each shell we compute a velocity power spectrum as

-where $N_a(k)$ is the number of pixels in each shell for each $k$-mode. $N_{\rm pix}$ runs through all the pixels in the cube.
-The associated error is given by

-We use the true velocity power spectrum {\pktrue} as a proxy for a theoretical power spectrum.
-We compare this theory velocity power spectrum {\pktrue} with each trial reconstruction power spectrum {\pkrec} so that the $P_k$ prior takes the form,
+In order to use this prior, we need to obtain a suitable theoretical velocity power spectrum; here we use the power spectrum of the true velocity field {\vtrue} in the simulations, but in principle we could use a range of LCDM power spectrum predictions and marginalise our results over these.
+We compare the theoretical velocity power spectrum {\pktrue} with each trial reconstruction power spectrum {\pkrec} so that the $P_k$ prior term takes the form